 When it comes to communicating effectively, the saying ‘treat people how you would like to be treated’ doesn’t always ring true.
-We all respond differently to different ways of communicating, so to get the best out of an executive you should understand this difference and change how you interact accordingly.
+We all respond differently to different ways of communicating, so as a personal or executive assistant, to get the best out of your manager you should understand this difference and change how you interact accordingly.

-This is your emotional intelligence (EQ): the intangible social skills needed to communicate effectively.
+This is your emotional intelligence (EQ): the intangible social skills needed to communicate effectively and one of the top traits of a personal assistant.
 It is more than just a management buzzword and in today’s business environment it is arguably more important than IQ – research has shown that people with average IQs outperform those with the highest IQs 70% of the time¹.

-Successful executive assistants and those in personal assistant jobs tend to have high EQs as they need to be comfortable with seamlessly modifying their emotions, accommodating egos and being flexible with the individual they are supporting.
+Those in executive assistant jobs and personal assistant jobs tend to have high EQs as they need to be comfortable with seamlessly modifying their emotions, accommodating egos and being flexible with the individual they are supporting.
 This will help you to establish an effective partnership, which is ultimately better for the company and your job satisfaction.

 EQ is particularly useful when dealing with a difficult executive.
-In these situations, you will be required to adopt specific interpersonal skills to get the right information out of them.
+In these situations, you will be required to call on all the skills of a PA to get the right information out of them.
 Learning how to tolerate a lack of communication and being able to get to the bottom of unclear directions will ensure you have a productive working relationship and could even secure you influence.
 Here are some important points to consider:

-As the eyes and ears of the executive, it is your job to understand what motivates them.
-An executive’s job is to protect the primary objectives the business – i.e. its financial position or its public reputation.
+As the eyes and ears of senior management, it is a PA or EA’s job to understand what motivates them.
+An executive’s job is to protect the primary objectives of the business – i.e. its financial position or its public reputation.
 So when communicating up, always make it clear how what you are saying relates back to the key areas of the business (and what could happen if it is not actioned) to get the best results.